-The 2.7 Ecoboost engine has only been around a few short years, since 2015 with a second generation being released in 2018.
-Since its release the engine has been incorporated into many platforms of Ford and Lincoln models.
-The 2.7 is a more high-tech, sophisticated, and fuel efficient engine than its predecessors.
-The idea was to develop a smaller displacement engine which was greener and more efficient while delivering similar power to the NA V6 and V8’s.
+The 2.7 Ecoboost engine has only been around a few short years, since 2015 with a second-generation being released in 2018.
+Since its release, the engine has been incorporated into many platforms of Ford and Lincoln models.
+The 2.7 is a more high-tech, sophisticated, and fuel-efficient engine than its predecessors.
+The idea was to develop a smaller displacement engine that was greener and more efficient while delivering similar power to the NA V6 and V8’s.

 Has Ford managed to achieve this?